canvasxyz/canvas-docs/docs/tutorial/writing-a-canvas-frontend.md

 );
 ```

-Now, we can add the React hooks to `src/App.js`.
+Now, we can add React hooks to `src/App.js`.
 We'll also replace the existing demo code that shows create-react-app is working:

 ```jsx
 import { useRef } from "react"